 - Bad breath and a foul taste in the mouth

-- The site looks inflamed and has a visable hole
+- The site looks inflamed and has a visible hole

 - Gray discoloration and swelling around the outside of the extraction site